 1. Large arrays of tandem repeated sequences:

-The satellite DNA visualized by FISH colocalises exactly with constitutive heterochromatin.
+- The satellite DNA visualized by FISH colocalizes exactly with constitutive heterochromatin.
 Moreover, satellite DNA has the distinctive feature of bending and folding upon itself, and this may be an important factor in determining the extremely compact structure of the constitutive heterochromatin.

 (Ac= Acetyl; Me= Methyl; MeCP2= Methyl-CpG binding Protein 2; HDAC= Histone De-Acetylase)

-We have seen that hypo-acetylation of histones is a characteristic of silent chromatin, whether it is heterochromatin or not.
-Thus, blocking the de-acetylation of the histones by adding trichostatine A induces hyper-acetylation of the histones, which causes a more open chromatin structure
+We have seen that the hypo-acetylation of histones is a characteristic of silent chromatin, whether it is heterochromatin or not.
+Thus, blocking the de-acetylation of the histones by adding trichostatin A induces hyper-acetylation of the histones, which causes a more open chromatin structure

-In contrast, de-acetylation of the lysines restores their positive charges and thus promotes a close attraction with the DNA, leading to a condensed chromatin.
+- In contrast, de-acetylation of the lysines restores their positive charges and thus promotes a close attraction with the DNA, leading to condensed chromatin.

 - In addition, the methylation of H3-K9 creates a high-affinity binding site for the heterochromatin protein HP1.
-Co-immuno precipitation of Suvar39h with HP1 suggests a heterochromatinisation mechanism based on the interaction of these two proteins and lysine 9.
+Co-immunoprecipitation of Suvar39h with HP1 suggests a heterochromatinization mechanism based on the interaction of these two proteins and lysine 9.

-SUVAR39H is a methyltransferase which specifically methylates the Lysine 9 of histone H3.
-Such a methylation creates a binding site for the Heterochromatin Protein HP1 which recruits a DNA methyl transferase, capable to methylate the CpG in DNA (Me= Methyl; Methyl H3-K9= Methyl on Lysine 9 of Histone H3; HP1=Heterochromatin Protein 1; DNMT=DNA Methyl transferase).
+SUVAR39H is a methyltransferase that specifically methylates the Lysine 9 of histone H3.
+Such methylation creates a binding site for the Heterochromatin Protein HP1 which recruits a DNA methyltransferase, capable to methylate the CpG in DNA (Me= Methyl; Methyl H3-K9= Methyl on Lysine 9 of Histone H3; HP1=Heterochromatin Protein 1; DNMT=DNA Methyltransferase).